ki4rex/rexlog/README.md

 # rexlog
-A Basic Amateur Radio Log Program created in Visual Basic Author - ki4rex - S. Ryan Russell General Class Amateur Radio Operator/Ham This is where I will keep my read me information for this program
+A Basic Amateur Radio Log Program created in Python Author - ki4rex - S. Ryan Russell General Class Amateur Radio Operator/Ham This is where I will keep my read me information for this program